-Defending Justice in Crisis
+Justice in Crisis: COVID-19

 The COVID-19 pandemic threatens the world’s most vulnerable populations, including millions of people held in jails and prisons around the world.
 We're fighting to protect their rights and get them home safely.

-High-level Advocacy: We are calling on all levels of government to take urgent action to reduce prison populations and working with global coalitions and UN partners to provide technical advice.
+We are calling on all levels of government to take urgent action to reduce prison populations and working with global coalitions and UN partners to provide technical advice.

 In Afghanistan, shortly after our urgent call to action, the President issued a wide-reaching amnesty decree in line with our recommendations.
 You can find an unofficial English translation of the decree here.